 21) Farmers Markets

-North, south, east and west, there's plenty of farmers markets dotted over Austin.
+North, south, east and west, there are plenty of farmers markets dotted over Austin.
 Craft foods sit alongside fresh fruits and veggies.
 Getting hungry yet?

 22) The “Lamar Street Art Gallery”